-After you have completed check-in procedures, test-center staff will show you to a work station and will make sure the computer is ready to deliver your exam.
+After you have completed check-in procedures, test-center staff will show you to a workstation and will make sure the computer is ready to deliver your exam.
 The testing session consists of four segments:

 - 1. Introduction, Tutorial, and Non-Disclosure Agreement: During this segment, the computer will verify your name and allow you to complete a tutorial if you choose.
 We strongly urge candidates to spend the few minutes to take the tutorial.
 You will also be asked to read and accept a non-disclosure agreement it requires that all candidates agree to not copy any test questions or otherwise disclose the content of the exam.
 You must accept the terms of the non-disclosure agreement; if you do not respond within 2 minutes your exam session will end.
-The entire introductory segment will take anywhere from a few minutes up to 20 minutes, depending on how much time you spend reviewing the tutorial. - 2.
+The entire introductory segment will take anywhere from a few minutes up to 10 minutes, depending on how much time you spend reviewing the tutorial.
+You will have up to eight minutes to review the tutorial. - 2.
 Examination Session Modules: The Limited Scope of Practice in Radiography Exam is delivered in modules.
 The modules are Core, Chest, Extremities, Skull/Sinuses, Spine, and Podiatric (refer to the Content Specifications for details).
 Candidates may take some or all modules, depending on the type of license offered by your state.